 Quality Assurance is one of the most important parts of the custom app development process.
-After all - as a client, you want your software to not only be beautifully designed, well coded, and liked by your target audience but also bug and errors free.
+After all - as a client, you want your software to not only be beautifully designed, well coded, and liked by your target audience but also bugs and errors free.
 Yet as we see, even the tech giants struggle to ensure that for their end-users - Apple and iOS 8 updates disaster in 2014 shows that clearly.
 After the release of the update, Apple had to withdraw it a few hours after its release as it blocked calls and disabled the touch ID function.
 What a shame!

 Who am I?

-My name is Tadek, I have been struggling with software quality for 2 years.
+My name is Tadek, at Railwaymen, I have been struggling with software quality for 2 years.
 I deal with manual tests, API tests, and automaton tests.
-I am also interested in issues related to UX.
+I am also interested in issues related to User Experience.
 I took my first steps in testing during Computing Engineering studies at AGH University of Science and Technology in Cracow.
 While creating my own applications, I’ve noticed that a lot of time is spent on testing them, and that was the part that I enjoyed the most during the development process.

 That's why after graduation from AGH University of Science and Technology I decided to continue my studies in applied computer science, focusing on issues related to project management and IT processes with a focus on testing.
 My thesis focused on the aspect of the normative approach to software testing.
 There I learned how important software quality is as a process and therefore - software testing as an activity.